michael2012z/BitBible/markdown/KJV/files/Ps.md

 21. Oh that men would praise the Lord for his goodness, and for his wonderful works to the children of men!

-22. And let them sacrifice the sacrifices of thanksgiving, and declare his works with rejoicing.rejoicing: Heb. singing
+22. And let them sacrifice the sacrifices of thanksgiving, and declare his works with rejoicing.

 23. They that go down to the sea in ships, that do business in great waters;

 24. These see the works of the Lord, and his wonders in the deep.

-25. For he commandeth, and raiseth the stormy wind, which lifteth up the waves thereof.raiseth: Heb. maketh to stand
+25. For he commandeth, and raiseth the stormy wind, which lifteth up the waves thereof.

 26. They mount up to the heaven, they go down again to the depths: their soul is melted because of trouble.

-27. They reel to and fro, and stagger like a drunken man, and are at their wits’ end.are…: Heb. all their wisdom is swallowed up
+27. They reel to and fro, and stagger like a drunken man, and are at their wits’ end.

 28. Then they cry unto the Lord in their trouble, and he bringeth them out of their distresses.